Frequently Asked Questions

 Sure.
 Its great you have generated some investor traction already!

-We are based in Imperial College London White City Incubator.
+We are based at Imperial College London’s White City Incubator.

 London is an exciting city brimming with culture & history and a fun nightlife.
 London is part of the Golden Triangle (Oxford, Cambridge & London) containing some of the worlds leading universities with deep expertise in commercial life sciences research & engineering.